Fetal development: The 1st trimester

 Week 6: The neural tube closes

 Growth is rapid this week.
 Just four weeks after conception, the neural tube along your baby's back is closing.
 The baby's brain and spinal cord will develop from the neural tube.
-The heart and other organs also are starting to form.
+The heart and other organs also are starting to form and the heart begins to beat.

-Structures necessary to the development of the eyes and ears develop.
+Structures necessary to the formation of the eyes and ears develop.
 Small buds appear that will soon become arms.
 Your baby's body begins to take on a C-shaped curvature.

 By the end of the sixth week of pregnancy — four weeks after conception — small buds appear that will become arms.